 Swimming pools should be fun.
-However, drowning is one of the leading causes of death in Queensland for children under the age of five years old.
-Supervising young children, teaching them to swim and having effective pool fencing can save lives.
+However, drowning is one of the leading causes of death in Queensland for children under the age of five years old.1When it comes to children in this age group, for every fatal drowning there are more than seven near misses.2 Supervising young children, teaching them to swim and having effective pool fencing can save lives.
 This is why pool safety laws were introduced.

 In this section, we provide tools and tips to help you navigate through the legal requirements so that you can learn more about your responsibilities as a pool owner.